jishaps/Snowflake-pro/README.md

 What is the purpose of creating a stream on a table or a view?
-To track the changes to the source object over time What is the name of the hidden column that indicates the DML operation recorded by a stream?METADATA$ACTION What is the condition that makes a stream stale and inaccessible? stream object is outside the retension period
+To track the changes to the source object over time What is the name of the hidden column that indicates the DML operation recorded by a stream?METADATA$ACTION What is the condition that makes a stream stale and inaccessible? stream object is outside the retension period What is the name of the SQL command that manually triggers a single run of a scheduled task?
+EXECUTE TASK